-Support from local communities and partnerships between private and public entities are required.
-Local governments may also provide greater support for private applicants, such as capital funding, agreements to purchase service, or access to public land or facilities that could be used to deploy broadband infrastructure or services.
+Support from local communities and partnerships between private and public entities are required for both of these programs.
+Local governments may also provide greater support for private Applicants, such as capital funding, agreements to purchase service, or access to public land or facilities that could be used to deploy broadband infrastructure or services.

-Reimbursable Expenditures
+Allowed Expenditures

-Projects receiving funding may be reimbursed for actual capital expenses up to a maximum project cost identified in the award.
-Costs must be directly related to the upfront investment associated with installing and/or upgrading existing broadband facilities on the proposed project on a one-time, capital improvement basis.
+Projects which are selected to receive implementation funding may be reimbursed for actual capital expenses up to a maximum project cost identified in the award.
+Costs must be directly related upfront investment associated with installing and/or upgrading existing broadband facilities on the proposed project on a one-time, capital improvement basis.